Transport and Storage — Claiming Employer Negligence

 It isn’t particularly clear as to what particular roles were most at risk of fatal injury at work.
 Combining the last two could point to warehousing accidents, especially where storing heavy items is concerned.
 Still, being hit by moving vehicles is also a possibility in storage companies, with forklifts and lorries docking.
 The main takeaway however is the number of deaths is too high, regardless of how they came about.

 Can I claim on behalf of a loved one who has died or is seriously suffering?

 Yes, we can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies to do what we can to ease the burden.
-Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.
+Speak to us whenever it suits you on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim employer negligence compensation against transport and storage companies with Friends Legal?
+What advantages do I have if I claim employer negligence compensation against transport and storage companies with Workplace Injury Claims?